 It’s possible to book either directly with Gansevoort Hotel Group, or with a third-party booking agent.
 With the exception of special vacation packages that include flights, you’ll typically get the best rates by working with the local resort.
 If you find a lower rate online than what is advertised on the resort’s website, the local accommodation will often match it.

-The Turks and Caicos sees predictable rises and falls in tourist arrivals according to the seasons, and rates during the late summer “low season” are typically much less than they are during the winter “high season”.
+The Turks and Caicos, like many Caribbean destinations, sees predictable rises and falls in tourist arrivals according to the seasons.
+Rates during the late summer “low season” are typically much less than they are during the winter “high season”, and it’s possible to get some great deals on room and activity rates at certain times of the year.
 See Best Times to Visit.

 Found a little inland and between the Turtle Cove and Grace Bay areas, The Bight is a small settlement that’s mainly residential.
 Small shops and a few villas can also be found here.
 The Bight was one of three original settlements on Providenciales.